The reasons behind the Hudson Drake series

-In 2009, we were made aware of the dolphin slaughter in Taiji by an award winning movie.
+In 2009, an award-winning movie made us aware of the dolphin slaughter in Taiji.
 I watched “The Cove” and was horrified at the dolphin slaughter and the brutality of the Japanese fishermen involved.
 How is it possible that these sentient species are still not be protected?
 My horror was compounded by the guilt that at the age of 7 or 8, my parents took me to the Durban Dolphinarium in South Africa.
 Looking back, I had been part of the problem, and I realised that buying a ticket to any of these entertainment shows drove the demand for more dolphins to be captured and slaughtered in the killing cove.

 So on the back of this campaigning against the dolphin hunt in Taiji, Japan, I decided to start the Hudson Drake series off with IGAZI.
 This sees Hudson Drake, the lead character, experiencing his first dolphin hunt.
 A particular group of protestors, draw him in and his life takes a turn which sets him on a dangerous path.

 While these novellas are works of fiction, I approached the series as a non-fiction writer.
 Dolphins were up first, next will be the Orangutans, deforestation and the corporate lust for Palm Oil.
 After that I’ll tackle Tigers in India, then Rhino and Canned Lion hunting in South Africa.
 I’m contemplating writing a novel to end the series off with which will probably focus on the deforestation and mining in the Amazon.

 The purpose of writing these novellas is to donate 50% of the revenue of a particular book.
 The following charities will benefit from the series.